albertobenavides/root-bbp/readme.md

 * Images for tokens, clearing types and scoring Victory Points
 * Buttons for adding Items

-I will add the other bots, but forn now this works for me and my party.
-Anyway, if you use it, please let me know any suggestions.
+Let me know any suggestions.